PolimerCode/sorting/README.md

-My personal project where I learn how to use and make different sorting algorithms
+My personal repository where I learn how to use and make different sorting algorithms